glic3rinu/passlib/docs/lib/passlib.hash.md5_crypt.rst

 * It relies on the MD5 message digest, for which theoretical pre-image attacks exist [#f2]_.

-* More seriously, it's fixed number of rounds (combined with the availability of high-throughput MD5 implementations) means this algorithm is increasingly vulnerable to brute force attacks.
+* More seriously, its fixed number of rounds (combined with the availability of high-throughput MD5 implementations) means this algorithm is increasingly vulnerable to brute force attacks.
-  It is this issue which has motivated it's replacement by new algorithms such as :class:`~passlib.hash.bcrypt` and :class:`~passlib.hash.sha512_crypt`.
+  It is this issue which has motivated its replacement by new algorithms such as :class:`~passlib.hash.bcrypt` and :class:`~passlib.hash.sha512_crypt`.